k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 When switching to a non-Cassandra System DB, the `SERVER_AUTHENTICATOR` config parameter's value shall also be changed from its default value 'cassandra' to 'fabric'.
 For more information about `SERVER_AUTHENTICATOR` config options read [here](/articles/26_fabric_security/13_user_IAM_configiration.md#server_authenticator-configuration).

-> Note: You can use 'fabric' as authenticator also when using Cassandra as the System DB.
+> Note: When using Cassandra as the System DB, 'fabric' may also be used as an authenticator (besides other authenticators such as LDAP and OCTA).